What are the ages of camp?

 My child has special needs, can he/she attend the camp?

 We do our best to accommodate all people.
-Please call Grace Howson, Manager of Studio Classes & Summer Camp, at 856-235-6488, ext.
-314 to discuss your child’s specific needs.
+Please call Allison Hunt, Director of Education, at 856-235-6488, ext.
+305 to discuss your child’s specific needs.

 I have a teenager that is interested in volunteering.

+Volunteer applications open February 1st, 2019.
 Please follow the links for a description of our Counselor in Training (CIT) Program and the application.
-All teens that apply for the CIT Program are required to be 14 years of age by June 1st, 2017.
+All teens that apply for the CIT Program are required to be 14 years of age by June 1st, 2019.